 36.4 Hearing and Vestibular Sensation

 Audition is important for territory defense, predation, predator defense, and communal exchanges.
 The vestibular system, which is not auditory, detects linear acceleration and angular acceleration and deceleration.
 Both the auditory system and vestibular system use hair cells as their receptors.

 Auditory stimuli are sound waves.
-The sound wave energy reaches the outer ear (pinna, canal, tympanum), and vibrations of the tympanum send the energy to the middle ear.
+The sound wave energy reaches the outer ear (auricle, canal, tympanum), and vibrations of the tympanum send the energy to the middle ear.
 The middle ear bones shift and the stapes transfers mechanical energy to the oval window of the fluid-filled inner ear cochlea.
 Once in the cochlea, the energy causes the basilar membrane to flex, thereby bending the stereocilia on receptor hair cells.
 This activates the receptors, which send their auditory neural signals to the brain.

 The vestibular system has five parts that work together to provide the sense of direction, thus helping to maintain balance.
 The utricle and saccule measure head orientation: their calcium carbonate crystals shift when the head is tilted, thereby activating hair cells.
 The semicircular canals work similarly, such that when the head is turned, the fluid in the canals bends stereocilia on hair cells.
 The vestibular hair cells also send signals to the thalamus and to the somatosensory cortex, but also to the cerebellum, the structure above the brainstem that plays a large role in timing and coordination of movement.